Wahlquist Metric Revisited: Abstract

 \section{Abstract}

-Here we added an alternative derivation to get the main result third part of the paper.
-We laso added the necessary references for it and changed the "acknowledgement" section..
 Here we continue studying the Wahlquist metric.
 We know that the wave equation written for a zero mass scalar particle in the background of this metric gives Heun type solutions.
 To be able to use the existing literature on Heun functions, we try to put our wave equation to the standard form for these functions.
-Then we calculate the reflection coefficient of a wave coming from infinity and scattered at the center using this formalism.
+Then we calculate the reflection coefficient of a wave coming from infinity and scattered at the center using this formalism using two independent methods